4 maintenance tasks that are cheaper in the winter

 3. Roof repairs

 The same logic holds true for roofers.
-If you need new shingles or to have the attic insulated, call a service technician during the early spring.
+If you need new shingles or need to have the attic insulated, call a service technician during the early spring.
 As the weather warms up, the prices are also likely to rise.

 4. Gutter cleanings